Buy Me a Boat

-Buy Me a Boat is the debut album of American country music singer Chris Janson.
+Buy Me a Boat is the debut studio album by American country music singer Chris Janson.
 The album was released on October 30, 2015.
 It features the singles "Buy Me a Boat", "Power of Positive Drinkin'" and "Holdin' Her".

 Critical reception

 Stephen Thomas Erlewine of Allmusic wrote that "if [the title track's] accompanying album isn't quite up to its standards, it's nevertheless the work of an accomplished writer who knows how to sculpt a song for a wide audience.
 If Buy Me a Boat can be faulted, it's because its diversity often plays like a demo tape, with Janson crafting songs for any possible contemporary country audience."

 Commercial performance

 The album debuted at No. 4 on the Top Country Albums chart, and No. 18 on the Billboard 200, selling 18,536 copies in its first week.
 The album has sold 117,100 copies in the US as of March 2017.